tikv/sig-transaction/doc/tikv/README.md

 The raw API gives direct access to the keys and values in TiKV.
 It does not offer any transactional guarantees.

 The transactional API encodes data using MVCC (see below).
-By collaborating between the client and TiKV server, we can offer ACID transactions.
+By collaborating between the client and the TiKV server, we can offer ACID transactions.

 There is nothing preventing a client using both APIs, however, this is not a supported use case and if you do this you have to be very, very careful in order to not break the guarantees of the transactional API.